Holbein's Folly

 What We Do

-We host public evenings, normally on a Friday, which we call Andreas Forums.
-We serve a delicious soup, and people arrive from work or school and eat together.
-Then we engage in thought and conversation about some idea or topic.
-The calendar page on this site lists the topics for the current term, and the articles section contains some of our past events.
+We hosted public evenings, normally on a Friday.
+We served a nice soup, and people arrived from work or school and ate together.
+Then we engaged in thought and conversation about some idea or topic, or read a play or a short story.
+Most of the articles on this Web site originated as Friday events.

 Stephen Broyles and Sharon Messer developed the initial idea and conducted the first meetings in Greenfield, Massachusetts.
 Hilja Terry helped write the statement of philosophy given above and is responsible for the varied nature of the events.
-Stephanie Shiman has prepared soup and provided recipes.
-Others have given their ideas and presence and moral support.
+Stephanie Shiman prepared soup and provided recipes.
+Others gave their ideas and presence and moral support.

 Who Is Andreas?

-Andreas was the archbishop of Caesarea in Cappadocia who in the sixth or seventh century wrote a commentary in Greek on the Book of Revelation.
-One of Stephen’s particular interests is Jewish and Christian apocalypticism, so he chose this name to honor that interest.
+Andreas was the archbishop of Caesarea in Cappadocia who in the seventh century wrote a commentary in Greek on the Book of Revelation.
+The center was named in his honor.